Wikipedia

 Early life

 Petty was born in Romsey, where his father and grandfather were clothiers.
-He was a precocious and intelligent youth and in 1637 became a cabin boy, but was set ashore in Normandy after breaking his leg on board.
+He was a precocious and intelligent youth and in 1637 became a cabin boy.
+His readiness to provide caricatures of fellow crew members won him few friends.
+He also learnt of his defective sight when he failed to spot a landmark he had been told to look for.
+The captain, who had by this time seen the landmark from the deck for himself "drubbed him with a cord".
+He was subsequently set ashore in Normandy after breaking his leg on board.
 After this setback, he applied in Latin to study with the Jesuits in Caen, supporting himself by teaching English.
-After a year, he returned to England, and had by now a thorough knowledge of Latin, Greek, French, mathematics, and astronomy.
+After a year, he returned to England, and had by now a thorough knowledge of Latin, Greek, French, mathematics, and astronomy.[4]

 After an uneventful period in the Navy, Petty left to study in Holland in 1643, where he developed an interest in anatomy.
 Through an English professor in Amsterdam, he became the personal secretary to Thomas Hobbes, allowing him contact with René Descartes, Pierre Gassendi, and Marin Mersenne.
-In 1646, he returned to England and, after developing a double-writing instrument with little success in sales, he studied medicine at Oxford.
-He befriended Hartlib and Boyle and became a member of the Oxford Philosophical Club.
+In 1646, he returned to England and developed a double-writing instrument with little success in sales.
+After his brother died, he approached his cousin, John Petty, offering to set him up in business on the understanding that John would be a trusted friend and help him in his chemistry and anatomy work.

 Career